philiptran/voicemail-for-amazon-connect/TNP_README.md

 Update the first Lambda function `KvsProcessRecording`:

 1. Open the Lambda console and find the Lambda function containing this string `KvsProcessRecording`.
-2. Click on the Lambda function to open it.
+2. Click the Lambda function to open it.
 3. Under the Code tab, click `Upload from` and choose `.zip or .jar file`.
 4. In the pop-up window, click `Upload` and choose the `aws-connect-vm-java.jar` from the `target` folder created by your build above.
 5. Click `Save` to save the changes.